angelicribbon/angelicribbon/README.md

 ![](https://media1.tenor.com/m/mjELUxUN0P4AAAAd/subspace-phighting-roblox-phighting.gif)

 specific dni towards people >_< .
-Izu, Mercilessfather, Blake/Kenny, someone w the word strawberry in their github or smthin like that i forgot but they r at the phighting area most of the time ^_^  lawlll if u r a big friend or smthin of this people pleaaasee dont talk to me or let me know so i can ALSO block you!
+Izu, Mercilessfather, Blake/Kenny, strwb3rri they r at the phighting area most of the time ^_^  lawlll if u r a big friend or smthin of this people pleaaasee dont talk to me or let me know so i can ALSO block you!